ed0wolf/comingsoon/README.md

-comingsoon - using the gojistatic webserver.
+comingsoon
 ==========

-SumoGB is coming soon..
+Using the gojistatic webserver.